okonomiyaki |

 Drizzle a bit of sesame oil into a non-stick pan or flat griddle.
 Drop in a handful of add-ins and saute a bit in the sesame oil, just until it gets warm.
 Shape add-ins into a flat circle and drop okonomiyaki batter/cabbage on top.
 It should be about 1/2" thickness.
 Let brown and flip.
 If necessary, cut the first one in half to get the timing of how long the middle takes to cook, then flip.

-On the place, spread a little mayonnaise on one side, then drizzle Bulldog sauce over.
+On the top of the pancake, spread a little mayonnaise on one side, then drizzle Bulldog sauce over.
 Add red ginger, nori or hana-katsuo to your taste.